piotr-bem/docker-mastery/swarm-secrets-assignment-1/README.md

-# Assignment: Create a Stack with Secrets
+:wq:q# Assignment: Create a Stack with Secrets

 > Goal: Create and use a Swarm Secret in an existing Compose file.